-Conventional multi-view feature fusion methods face two major challenges.
-First, dense global attention over high-dimensional features incurs substantial computational overhead.
-Second, spatial calibration discrepancies across heterogeneous viewpoints and sensing modalities lead to feature misalignment, which degrades fusion effectiveness.
+Conventional multiview feature fusion methods face two major challenges.
+First, the application of dense global attention mechanisms to high-dimensional features incurs substantial computational overhead.
+Second, spatial calibration discrepancies across heterogeneous viewpoints and sensing modalities lead to feature misalignment, which decreases the effectiveness of fusion.
 These challenges are further amplified in V2X scenarios, where observations originate from multiple agents and multiple sensing modalities.
-To address these issues, the proposed XET-V2X framework introduces a dual-layer spatial cross-attention module based on multi-scale deformable attention, enabling efficient and robust multi-view multimodal feature fusion.
+To address these issues, the proposed XET-V2X framework introduces a dual-layer spatial cross-attention module based on multiscale deformable attention, enabling efficient and robust multiview multimodal feature fusion.